Riley-Py/UWaterloo-Work/SCI 238/Summary Notes (V2)/Chapter 1/Chapter 1 - Modern View of Universe.md

     - At around **14 billion light-years**, we reach the **edge of the observable universe**, seeing the universe shortly after the Big Bang.
 - **Early universe appearance:**
     - The very early universe did **not yet contain galaxies**.
-    - It looked like a **hot plasma “soup.”** Scientists even have images of this (cosmic microwave background).
 - **How to calculate a light-year:**
     - Multiply the speed of light (300,000 km/s) by the number of seconds in a year.
     - The result is about **9.46 × 10¹² km**, confirming the enormous scale of cosmic distances.